Harold Mowery

 Harold F. Mowery Jr. (January 4, 1930 – March 3, 2014) was a Republican member of the Pennsylvania State Senate.
 He also represented the 87th legislative district in the Pennsylvania House of Representatives from 1977 to 1990.

+Biography

-Mowery graduated from Mechanicsburg High School.
-He graduated from Dickinson College with degrees in economics and psychology before entering the insurance business in 1954.
+Mowery graduated from Mechanicsburg High School and then from Dickinson College with degrees in economics and psychology before entering the insurance business in 1954.
 He earned a chartered life underwriter (CLU) degree in 1966.

+A member of the Pennsylvania House of Representatives, he represented the 87th legislative district from 1977 to 1990.

+He was then elected to the Pennsylvania State Senate, and served in that legislative body as the representative of the 31st district from January 5, 1993 to November 30, 2004.

+Illness and death

-He died of pneumonia in 2014 at his home in Camp Hill.
+Mowery contracted pneumonia and subsequently died at his home in Camp Hill, Pennsylvania on March 3, 2014.